xxks-kkk/linuxjedi.co.uk/content/blog/2017/09/cmu-db.md

 There is a hobby I always want to develop but never gets into practice: watch lecture videos while I eat.
 The reason because lecture videos are mostly not fun especially when the content of the video is entirely new to you.
-However, this semester I want to actually start developing this habbit partly because I miss system so much.
+However, this semester I want to actually start developing this habbit partly because I'm missing system side of computer science.
-Here, I'm not saying working on AI stuff is not fun for me.
-The truth is I miss my old friend so much, in particular, the databse field.
 I miss the database knowledge I have picked up in the past three years and I don't want to lose the touch in this field.
 So, I think why not start to watch database lecture videoes for fun when I eat?
 That leads to this post.

-This post is a watching log of some cool points I like when I watch [CMU Database Group Database Systems lecture video](https://www.youtube.com/channel/UCHnBsf2rH-K7pn09rb3qvkA).
+This post is a log of cool points I like when I watch [CMU Database Group Database Systems lecture video](https://www.youtube.com/channel/UCHnBsf2rH-K7pn09rb3qvkA).

 ## Log